Nonequilibrium steady state of trapped active particles

 Now we find $\mu(u)$ for several models for which the exact SSD is not known.
 Consider an asymmetric RTP in $d=1$ with different left and right speeds, so that $\sigma(t)$ takes the values $1$ and $-\alpha$, with transition rates $1/\tau$ and $\alpha/\tau$ (from $\sigma = 1$ to $\sigma = -\alpha$ and vice versa, respectively).
 It is easy to show that $\left\langle \sigma\left(t\right)\right\rangle =0$ \cite{SM}.
 The corresponding SCGF is \cite{MeersonZilber18,SM} { \be \lambda \! \left(k\right) \! = \! \frac{-\alpha\left(k+1\right)+ \! \sqrt{ \! \left(\alpha+1\right)\left[\alpha\left(k+1\right)^{2}+\left(k-1\right)^{2}\right]}+k\!-\!1}{2}, \ee } leading to $\mu\left(u\right)=1/\left(1+u\right)-\alpha/\left(\alpha-u\right)$.

 One can also consider an RTP with general distributions of waiting times between tumbling events, other than the exponential distribution that corresponds to a constant tumbling rate.
+Thus, our analysis extends beyond Markov processes.
 For instance, a Pearson random walk (PRW) \cite{Pearson1905, Kiefer84, Garcia12} in $d=1$ tumbles with probability $1/2$ at each of the times $t=\tau,2\tau,3\tau, \dots$.
 For the PRW, $\lambda\left(k\right)=\ln\left(\cosh k\right)$ \cite{SM}, so $\mu(u)$ is the inverse of the function $-\ln\left(\cosh k\right)/k$.
-We obtain the asymptotic behaviors of this $\mu(u)$ in \cite{SM}.
+We obtain the asymptotic behaviors \be \mu\left(u\right)= \ee of this $\mu(u)$ in \cite{SM}.

 Our approach extends naturally to dimensions $d>1$.
 The action \eqref{action} is simply replaced by $s\left[\vect{x}\left(t\right)\right]=\int_{-\infty}^{0}\Phi\left(\dot{\vect{x}}-\vect{F}\left(\vect{x}\right)\right)dt$.
 It is particularly simple to consider the rotationally-symmetric case, in which $U(\vect{r}) = U(r)$ is a central potential, and the statistics of the noise $\vect{\sigma}$ are rotationally invariant, leading to a rotationally-invariant rate function $\Phi(\vect{z}) = \Phi(z)$.
 Then $P_{\text{st}}(\vect{X})$ is rotationally-symmetric too.
 In this case, the optimal path $\vect{x}(t)$ (i.e., the minimizer of $s\left[\vect{x}\left(t\right)\right]$) is along a straight line connecting the origin to $\vect{X}$, so the optimization problem is effectively one-dimensional.
 As a result $P_{\text{st}}\left(\vect{X}\right) \sim P_{\text{st}}^{\left(1D\right)}\left(|\vect{X}|\right)$ where $P_{\text{st}}^{\left(1D\right)}\left(X\right)$ is the SSD of a corresponding model in $d=1$ with potential $U\left(|x|\right)$ and rate function $\Phi(|z|)$.